 Corsages for the moms and grandmothers:

 Next, the ring bearer’s pillow.
 No flowers here, but since my nephew was 1 1/2 at the time and I knew he couldn’t hold onto a real pillow easily, I improvised and made one from scratch with straps to make it into a backpack!!

 I also wanted to make something special for my bridesmaids as they’re a pretty special bunch of ladies, so I made zippered pouches catered to their interests and filled them with bridesmaids-y things:

 There were a few other odds and ends I ended up doing, but this was the main bulk of my work.
 I started in May experimenting with different types of flowers and finished everything by September.
 All of my summer free time was spent burning myself with fire and hot glue to make lovely little flowers.

 All in all, it was a success and I’m so happy I had some personal touches in there!
 That made it even more special.
 If you’re thinking about doing some DIY stuff for your wedding, I say GO FOR IT, but beware!
 The time you put into it may not be worth it to some.
-I would have spent less $$ and time if I just bought everything, but what’s the fun in that?
+I would have spent less $$ in time if I just bought everything, but what’s the fun in that?
 Weddings are all about some blood, sweat, and tears, too!

 On a side note, there will be some radio silence here at Sew RED-y for a couple of weeks.
 My Nana suddenly passed away on October 4, so I will be with my family to try to get through this difficult time.
 It was hard enough making this post, really.
 We were very close and even though I live across the country, we talked every weekend.
 She was always interested in what I was sewing next and was so proud that I picked up such an amazing hobby.
 My heart aches but I know she is where she needs to be– with my grandpa who has been gone for too long.
 I’ll keep sewing for you, Nana, and I’ll be home soon.
 I love you with all of my heart.